facebookresearch/baspacho/README.md

 * Sophus (only used in BA demo)

 Optional libraries:
+* CUDA toolkit (tested with CUDA 11.5), if not available must explicitly disable GPU support, see below.
 * AMD, from SuiteSparse, can be used instead of Eigen for reordering algorithm.
 * CHOLMOD, from SuiteSparse, used in benchmark as a reference for performance of sparse solvers.